Active vs. Inactive CPAs:

 • Sufficient if preparing a small number of returns each year

-• 120 CPE hours every 3 years, including 8 hours of ethics
+• 120 CPE credits every 3 years, including 8 hours of ethics

 • Maintain records of completed CPE credits